-Special attention was paid to the landscaping and greenery of the area, which measures 2.2 hectares in total.
-The Dutch firm WEST 8 oversaw these plans, which included the purchase from European nurseries of 200 full-grown trees, planted according to special technology that facilitates transportation.
+Special attention was paid to the landscaping of the area, which measures 2.2 hectares in total.
+The Dutch firm WEST 8 oversaw these plans, including the purchase from European nurseries of 200 full-grown trees, planted according to special technology that facilitates transportation.
 This is how the island got its alley of lindens, with inlaid pathways and “green” lungs.
-In addition to the linden trees, the island will have mature oaks, willows and a spruce tree.
+In addition to the linden trees, the island will have mature oaks, willows, and a spruce tree.

-The island is also outfitted with streetlights and benches, deliberately designed to echo the existing motifs in St Petersburg’s street furnishings, as a way to help inscribe the project within the context of its surrounding urban environment.
+The island is also equipped with streetlights and benches designed to echo the existing motifs in Saint Petersburg’s street furnishings, as a way to help inscribe the project within the context of its urban environment.

-Temporary pavilions made out of glass, wood and metal, inspired by the Northern Modern style, have been constructed to meet the island’s other needs.
+Temporary pavilions made out of glass, wood, and metal, inspired by the Northern Modern style, have been constructed to meet the island’s other needs.
 These pavilions include an information center, where visitors can find out more about upcoming events, provide feedback, and engage with the project curators; the gallery Pavilion, equipped to feature a selection of small-scale exhibitions, lectures and other events; and a stage for concerts, screenings, and theatrical productions.
 There will also be several kiosks available for rotating pop-up projects from young restaurateurs.
-The design for these temporary pavilions was the work of two emerging architects from St Petersburg – Sergey Bukin and Lyubov Leontieva.
+The design for these temporary pavilions was the work of two emerging architects from Saint Petersburg, Sergey Bukin and Lyubov Leontieva.

-Visitors to the island are greeted by a large neon sign, shaped in the symbol of the island, a seagull.
-This emblem was created in 2011 by Moscow-based artist Dima Pantyushin and appears across multiple elements of the park, from the pothole covers to the streetlight columns.
+Visitors are greeted by a large neon sign in the shape of a seagull, the Island’s emblem.
+This emblem was created in 2011 by Moscow-based artist Dima Pantyushin and appears across multiple elements of the park, from the manhole covers to the streetlight columns.

-The restoration of the façades of historical buildings is carried out under the supervision of the Committee for the State Inspection and Protection of Historic Monuments, and complies with all the regulations and standards adopted to protect architectural monuments of national significance.
+The restoration of the facades of the historic buildings is carried out under the supervision of the Committee for the State Inspection and Protection of Historic Monuments, and complies with all the regulations and standards adopted to protect architectural monuments of national significance.